expo/create-react-native-app/EJECTING.md

 Using ExpoKit will allow you to continue using Expo APIs along with building your own native code, but it requires an Expo account and use of Expo developer tools.

-Because this ejection process essentially produces a custom build of the Expo client app, you don't need to modify any of your app's code, but you do still need to have an Xcode/Android Studio environment, along with `react-native-cli` and either [Expo XDE](https://docs.expo.io/versions/latest/introduction/installation.html) or [`exp`](https://docs.expo.io/versions/latest/guides/exp-cli.html).
+Because this ejection process essentially produces a custom build of the Expo client app, you don't need to modify any of your app's code, but you do still need to have an Xcode/Android Studio environment, along with `react-native-cli` and [Expo CLI](https://docs.expo.io/versions/latest/guides/expo-cli.html).

 ## Specific Motivations